 While these disorders are not usually serious, they are often painful.
 Fortunately, treatment methods are usually successful in relieving these symptoms to make that time of the month less significant.

 If you are experiencing symptoms of PCOS, see your doctor right away.
 To diagnose this condition, your doctor may perform a blood test or ultrasound.
 There is no cure for PCOS.
-Treatment of PCOS focuses on treating the symptoms in order to prevent long-term damage.
-If left untreated, PCOS can lead to complications such as diabetes, high blood pressure, cardiovascular disease or metabolic syndrome.
+Treatment of PCOS focuses on treating the symptoms to prevent long-term damage.
+If left untreated, PCOS can lead to complications such as diabetes, high blood pressure, cardiovascular disease, or metabolic syndrome.

 Chronic PMS and PMDD can be treated through a variety of solutions.
-Behavior modification has been found to be effective and includes exercising regularly, eating healthy foods, getting enough sleep, dealing with stress and not smoking.
+Behavior modification is effective and includes exercising regularly, eating healthy foods, getting enough sleep, dealing with stress, and not smoking.
 Birth control pills can often help reduce these symptoms.
 For PMDD, anti-depressants or counseling may be prescribed.

 Breast exams are physical and visual inspections of the breasts.
 They are an important part of an OBGYN checkup because breast exams can help identify any unusual lumps or suspicious growths around the breasts.
-In addition, a doctor can teach a patient how to perform these exams at home every month in order to recognize any changes on their own breasts.
+In addition, a doctor can teach a patient how to perform these exams at home every month to recognize any changes in their breasts.
 Breast exams can be a very useful tool for the early diagnosis of breast cancer.

 To schedule your gynecology consultation, please contact one of our locations today!